West Wycombe

-West Wycombe is a small village and civil parish in Buckinghamshire, England, famed for its manor houses and its hills.
+West Wycombe is a small village and civil parish in Buckinghamshire, England, known for its manor houses and hills.
 It is 3 mi west of High Wycombe.

-The historic village is largely a National Trust property and receives a large annual influx of tourists, being the site of West Wycombe Park, West Wycombe Caves and the Mausoleum on top of West Wycombe Hill.
-The Mausoleum and Golden Ball above West Wycombe village are impressive local landmarks, visually dominating the village and local landscape for miles surrounding.
+The historic village is largely a National Trust property and receives a large annual influx of tourists visiting West Wycombe Park, West Wycombe Caves and the Mausoleum on top of West Wycombe Hill.
+The Mausoleum and Golden Ball above West Wycombe village are local landmarks.

-West Wycombe Park, Caves, Mausoleum and St Lawrence's Church were all constructed in the mid-18th century by Sir Francis Dashwood, founder of the Dilettanti Society and co-founder of the notorious Hellfire Club.
+West Wycombe Park, Caves, Mausoleum and St Lawrence's Church were all constructed in the mid-18th century by Sir Francis Dashwood, founder of the Dilettanti Society and co-founder of the Hellfire Club.